Saturn226/Saturn226.github.io/_posts/2018-10-15-from_the_ashes_a_second_look_at_a_code_challenge.markdown

 All of these components are styled with styled components and grid.
 Though grid isnt doing its job at being responsive right now.
 I plan to add responsiveness soon.
 There are probably better ways at doing styling in react and there are two different camps on whether styles belong in the component or css files.
 I like to experiment around.

-To me this app looks fantastic and I am no longer proud of my previous attempt.
-This one however.
-I am in love with how it turned out and in the wise words of a dragon ball Z villain that refuses to die.
-"This isn't even my final form"
+To me this app looks much better, and I am no longer proud of my previous attempt.
+Well, I am still proud of it.
+I did work hard and it is mine.
+This one however,  I am in love with.
+This is the application I wish I had submitted.
+One where I can show off all my potential, and in the wise words of a Dragon Ball Z villain that refuses to die,  "This isn't even my final form" ( Not an actual line from the show btw).
+I and my project both have a lot of room for continued growth.

 One thing that I would like to add.
 Due to having incredible difficulty typing at the moment.
 I had to dictate how to write this code to a person who knows nothing about javascript.
 Have you ever tried to tell someone how to type an arrow function curly by curly?
 This has simultaneously been the most fun and pain in the ass experience I had "writing" code.
 It provided amazing clarity however and allowed me to think more about the hows and whys of doing certain things.